When Did You Know You Were Gay?

-Of course each of the queer kids had a story – typically many stories – about first crushes, gender identity, sideways haircuts, and sexual awakenings.
-It was easy for us to recall these memories we spent so much time reliving, asking ourselves, who are we?
-What does it mean that I’m more interested my best friend’s sister than I am in him?
+Of course, each of the queer kids had a story—typically many stories—about first crushes, gender identity, sideways haircuts, and sexual awakenings.
+It was easy for us to recall these memories we spent so much time reliving, asking ourselves who we are.
+What does it mean that I’m more interested in my best friend’s sister than I am in him?
 What does it mean that I’m vegetarian?
 That I’m left-handed?
 Some of us were eager to speak these coming of age stories aloud, and some of us preferred to keep them committed to paper.
 The point is that the queer kids had all been asked this question countless times before; lovingly, confusedly, angrily.
 And more frequently still, we had asked it of ourselves.
 So we wrote furiously for the allotted amount of minutes.

 I don’t recall any non-queer students sharing a story aloud on that first day of class, but I do remember wondering if the night I watched that Brandon Lee movie was the moment I knew I was a lesbian.
 Maybe it was earlier still, when I insisted on playing with G.I.
 Joes instead of Barbies, or maybe it was when my G.I.
 Joe seduced a Barbie.